 What can I do to keep myself, and others, safe and healthy?

 “Vaccination is the single most effective tool we have to prevent illness and stop the spread of COVID-19.
-COVID-19 vaccines are available for everyone 12 years and older.
-It is also important to wash your hands, wear a face covering, and social distance.
+Everyone 5 years and older should get the vaccine and anyone 18 years and older should get a booster vaccine.
+Also, it is important to wash your hands, wear a face covering, and social distance.
 If you have sick symptoms, get tested for COVID-19 and avoid contact with others."

 I'm not sick, why do I have to take precautions?